colorbar.gif

 '

-Homebuilding is a rare and precious skill not easily or lightly gained in this vile, self-pampering and dangerous age,
+Homebuilding is a rare and precious skill not easily or lightly gained in this vile, self-pampering, deceitful and dangerous age,

 'The aged women likewise, that they be in behaviour as becometh holiness, not false accusers, not given to much wine, teachers of good things; that they may teach the young women to be sober, to love their husbands, to love their children, to be discreet, chaste, keepers at home, good, obedient to their own husbands, that the word of God be not blasphemed.'